hashicorp/terraform-provider-vault/website/docs/r/auth_backend.html.md

 * `type` - (Required) The name of the auth method type

-* `path` - (Optional) The path to mount the auth method — this defaults to the name of the type
+* `path` - (Optional) The path to mount the auth method — this defaults to the name of the type.
+Note that leading slashes will be auto-removed if used.

 * `description` - (Optional) A description of the auth method